 Market Volatility: Friend or Foe?

-Wouldn’t investing be so much easier if the stock market moved according to a strict set of agreed rules or guidelines over time?
+Wouldn’t investing be so much easier if the stock market moved according to a strict set of agreed rules or rhythm over time?
 For example, imagine if prices rose in the first week of every month, remained steady for another week, before gradually falling back to the previous levels as shown in the diagram below.

 Looking Past Short-Term Volatility for Long-Term Gains